 We wanted to tell you about a few of the choices that we've made along the way.

 - All of our garments are made according to Fair Wear Standards which means there's no discrimination, no forced child labour, workers are paid a living wage and the working conditions are safe.
-All of our items are printed locally, by Chris and his team.
+Our centre front slogan items are printed locally, by Chris and his team.
 They're a wonderful bunch who really care about the work that they do and by being up the road it means I can pop in and say Hi; usually with brownies or cakes to say thank you for their hard work.
 Our garments that are made in Portugal are created by a family owned business that's been operating since 1991.
 60 of the 70 staff members are women, which means that your sweatshirt has been made with a whole heap of Strong Girl love.

 - All of our clothing is printed using eco-friendly water-based inks.
 Traditionally plastisol inks are the norm.
 These are much easier to print with, but they're made by mixing PVC resin and plasticiser together; these inks are not 'drain safe' and require the use of chemicals to break it down when cleaning the screens.

 - We store all of our garments in a warehouse; as most pieces are white tees we have to store them in garment bags to ensure they stay crisp in colour.
 We use 100% compostable and biodegradable garment bags.
 The bags are thermoplastic and plasticiser-free, made using natural potato starch and they disintegrate in industrial compost units in less than 90 days.